ho4040/amola/README.md

 ### Make CRUD API codes

-Generate codes with specification file `spec.amola` the codes will be generated in `gen` folder.
+Generate codes with specification file `spec.amola`. the codes will be generated in `gen` folder.

-you can get more information with `-h` options.
+you can get more information with `-h` option.

 ```
 amola run